EPSRC-DIGEST/epsrc-digest.github.io/_pages/research.md

 </p>

-### The Imperial model (WeSIM)
+### Long-term model

-Imperial use the long established whole-electricity system model (WeSIM), which quantifies cost implications across different segments of electricity system using mixed integer linear programming.
-As part of this project WeSIM will be extended to represent the GB transmission network with a granularity of 37 nodes.
+Marko Aunedi and team are using an established whole-electricity system model to quantify cost implications across different segments of electricity system using mixed integer linear programming.
+As part of this project this will be extended to represent the GB transmission network with a higher granularity.

 <p align="center">
   <img alt="DIGEST project Imperial College UK grid model" src="{{ site.url }}{{ site.baseurl }}/images/respic/WeSIM_nodes.png" width="50%">